happycube/ld-decode/README.md

 # HiFi-Decode

-Functional but still a work in progress is VideoMem's [HiFi-Decode Branch](https://github.com/VideoMem/ld-decode/tree/hifi-decode) witch can  take uncompressed or flac compressed RF files and output standard 24bit 192khz .wav PCM files.
+Functional but still a work in progress is VideoMem's [HiFi-Decode Branch](https://github.com/VideoMem/ld-decode/tree/hifi-decode) witch takes uncompressed or flac compressed RF captures of HiFi audio, decodes and outputs standard 24bit 192khz FLAC or PCM (.wav) stereo files.

 # Dependencies - Hardware

 ## A Tape Player (VCR/VTR etc)

-Preferably adjusted per tape and in excellent mechanical and head condition, for VHS, S-VHS decks are preferable as they were built generally better than cheaper later consumer decks, and are easier to adjust tape guides to achieve optimal alignment however any working clean VCR should work, however you don't need an SVHS VCR at all even for SVHS tapes!
+Preferably adjusted per tape and in excellent mechanical and head condition, prosumer metal track decks are preferable as they were built generally better in terms of mechnical stability than cheaper later consumer decks that use more plastics, the only crtical requirement is test points or a head amplifyer that is easy to tap into this goes for any and all tape formats.

-Its recommended if possible to fully service your VCR/VTR one should inspect/clean heads and solder joint conditions (note parts with removable shielding may go unchecked), replace expanded or leaky capacitors etc, but at the minimum clean the heads with 99.9% Isopropanol and lint free cloths/pads/paper & making sure to re-lubricate metal and plastic moving joints cogs and bearings with appropriate grease's and oils.
+**Note** SVHS tapes can be RF captured on standard VHS HiFi decks.

+**Note** SVHS NTSC Decks - Currently inflated you can import PAL decks with NTSC support for 1/3rd the price though this only applys if  conventinal refrance SVHS captures are required.

-Its good practice to not cross contaminate tapes especially if dealing with mouldy or contained tapes always clean your tape track/drum/heads before and afterwards!
+Its good practice to not cross contaminate tapes especially if dealing with mouldy or contained tapes always clean your tape track/drum/heads before and afterwards with with 99.9% Isopropanol and lint free cloths/pads/paper this ensures less dropouts from dirty heads.

+It also helps to make sure to re-lubricate metal and plastic moving joints cogs and bearings with appropriate grease's and oils to avoid mechnincal failures.

-## RF Capture Device
+## RF Capture Devices

 ## [Domesday Duplicator (DdD)](https://github.com/harrypm/DomesdayDuplicator#readme) (Method 01 - 300-350USD*)